GlowingGoldenGlobe/page/README.md

   <li>Mandate cessation of missallocation of funds, metarials and human resources.
 Examples of operations to be ceased: sports; pastry stores; music careers; superfluous restaurants</li>
   <li>Direct high school graduates to choose degree options from a list of needed degree paths of higher education; especially, direct the majority of students to choose a computer science degree of AI/ML</li>
   <li>Make a U.S. agency ASI Facility which mandates allocation of needed human resources to itself, increasing the rate of research and development of advance technology</li>
-  <li>Remove businesses which charge more than a necessary price for education, or require said businesses to lower prices, and to employ efficient means of providing educational information and training.</li>
+  <li>Remove businesses which charge more than a necessary price for education, or require said businesses: to lower prices, and to employ efficient means of providing educational information and training.</li>
 </ul>
 </b>